-In the run up to 2013 the Young Gallery will redevelop the galleries to provide permanent exhibitions which both mark the life and achievements of both Edwin Young and John Creasey and provide access to the collections held by the Edwin Young and John Creasey Museum Trusts.
+The galleries to provide permanent exhibitions which both mark the life and achievements of both Edwin Young and John Creasey and provide access to the collections held by the Edwin Young and John Creasey Museum Trusts.
+More information is available on the Young Gallery dedicate website.

 The collections held at the Young Gallery at the Salisbury Library consist of: